mickfuzz/phd4/_posts/thesis_chapters/2024-6-7-Culture.md

 #### Observations on written interactions with the alien in the drama

-As previously explored, an emerging area of tensions that I noted in journal notes and in feedback from participants was the area of supporting documentation and resources.
-In addition to the careful technical and pedagogical creation and organisation of resources undertaken in P2, I sought a way for participants to be aware of and access relevant documentation without interrupting their creative flow or the fun of the experiences.

-In P1 I created a mailing list for participants to ask technical and code questions of the wider group.
-My aim was to create a peer community helping each other rather than a helping relationship only between myself and individuals.
-However, this email list was hardly used for this purpose.
-Two parents shared that they were reluctant to bother other participants with their own issues.
-To address this in P3, as part of the drama process, I encouraged participants to write to the aliens to ask help.
-This is described and illustrated in appendix 4.x.

 As well as exploring documentation and accessing technical help within the drama frame, student also engaged in playful dialogue with the aliens unrelated to game making.
 The process of asking the aliens for technical help within a code project sparked a playful process of informal chatting with the aliens.
 This chat began to fulfil a function of building  insider rapport, creating a fun atmosphere, celebrating the completion of games in the absence of a public showcase, and signposting the achievements of other participants.

 The process started with supportive and celebratory messages posted from the alien.
 The impact was significant with the young people with 5 out of 7 engaging by writing messages and all mentioning the interactions verbally during the session.

 <!--
 To do this in a way that encouraged other participants to join in, I created a project in the shared coding project area with a webpage that could be edited and viewed by participants.
 When in the vignette 4.1.b Mark asks "We’d like to ask the Weean some more questions (to overcome coding blockages), is that the best way to do it?", he is referring to this project webpage.
 The process of writing down a text request encourages the adoption of professional practice of asking a written question to overcome a coding problem and thus builds experience of using technical terms.
 Undertaking it in-role potentially addresses the barrier of asking for help by de-personalising the process.